Milan Design Week 2025

 To inspire and create unique atmospheres, some companies have opted for upcycling.

-This is the case for Groupe Rocher, a company with a mission, which recently refurbished its premises.
+This is the case of Groupe Rocher, a company with a mission, which recently refurbished its premises.

-Like a unifying lighthouse, the beacon is the anchor of the Petit Bateau brand's conviviality space."
-Sourcing quickly identified that restoring a beacon would be incompatible with the building's constraints, as the weight would be too great.
+Like a unifying lighthouse, the beacon is the anchor of the Petit Bateau brand's convivial space."
+Sourcing quickly identified that restoring a beacon would be incompatible with the constraints of the building, as the weight was too great.

-We therefore decided with the Parella team on a made-to-measure fabrication composed entirely of recycled materials."
+So, with the Parella team, we decided on a made-to-measure solution made entirely from recycled materials."

-Materials were sourced locally.
-Restoration and transformation work was carried out to meet comfort objectives.
+The materials were sourced locally.
+Restoration and transformation work was carried out to meet the comfort objectives.

 We also share some ideas to inspire you: